Overview

 In practice

-Every contract-to-hire engagement runs against a documented intake and a structured shortlist.
+Every contract-to-hire search runs the same way.
+A written brief.
+A short, vetted list.
 No résumé blasts.
 No surprises after the offer.

 Engagement flow

-How a contract-to-hire engagement runs from intake to onboarding.
+How a contract-to-hire search runs from first call to start date.

-Same documented process whether the role is volume hospitality or an executive search.
-The depth changes; the structure does not.
+Same process whether the role is volume hospitality or an executive search.
+The depth changes.
+The structure does not.

 Day 0